Skip to main content

 According to the NYSED mandate, all fieldwork must be attached to coursework.
 The minimum 100 hours are divided into, up to four components attached to separate courses.
 Assignments for the fieldwork may include keeping a journal of the experiences, performance-based activities, and other activities as assigned by each course instructor.
 The experiences are usually sequential in nature, beginning with such activities as one-to-one tutoring, progressing to small group work and later assisting the classroom teacher with other activities.
 Some teachers permit the candidate to teach micro-lessons.
 The assignments for the 100 hours of fieldwork reflect the 13 Learning Outcomes of the SUNY Cortland Conceptual Framework.

-Teacher candidates maintain an Early Field Experience Log Sheet (PDF) that is signed by their host teachers at the end of each visit.
+Teacher candidates maintain an Early Field Experience Log Sheet that is signed by their host teachers at the end of each visit.
 At the end of the course, teacher candidates submit the completed logs to their course instructors to be retained by their respective department for a period of seven years.

 Grades for coursework with the attached fieldwork component are assigned by the course instructor.
 Failure to complete the fieldwork component results in failure of the course.
 In that case, the teacher candidate will be required to retake the course.